- Welcome to the Knowledge Base

 Creating Word Add-in Templates

-- A template - this should be designed in MS Word
+- Word Template, which should be designed in MS Word

 - This could be a templated letter with one or two placeholders for names and addresses, or it could be an Invoice document with a Line Item table and with placeholders for the Payment Date, Payment Terms and other Invoice details.

 - The data source, which is determined using Workbooks reports.
 This can be based on a Workbooks template report or you can create a new report

 - The Workbooks reports must include all the fields that will be used within your Word Template and be accessible to any user using the template(s) linked to the report.